Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Introduction

 If $l$ is a line and $p$ a point in the real plane ${\mathbb R}^2$, we say that $(l,p)$ is an incidence if $p \in l$.
 The most fundamental result in the theory of incidences between points and lines in the plane is the Szemer\'edi-Trotter theorem \cite{ST} which bounds their number:

-\begin{thm}[Szemer\'edi-Trotter 1983] Let $\lines$ be a set of $n$ lines in the plane and $\pts$ be a set of $m$ points.
+\begin{thm}[Szemer\'edi--Trotter 1983] Let $\lines$ be a set of $n$ lines in the plane and $\pts$ be a set of $m$ points.
 Then if $I(\lines,\pts)$ is the set of incidences between lines of $\lines$ and points of $\pts$, we have the bound

 \end{thm}